qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 The drag and drop designer
 ..........................

-Choose ``Drag and drop designer`` from the :guilabel:`Attribute editor layout` combobox and you enable a :guilabel:`Form Layout` panel next to the :guilabel:`Available widgets` one.
-From this panel you can create an editor form with several tabs and named groups to present the attribute fields, as shown for example in figure_fields_form_.
+The drag and drop designer allows you to create a form with several containers (tabs or groups) to present the attribute fields, as shown for example in figure_fields_form_.

 .. _figure_fields_form: